15 Repeatable Facts About Groundhog Day

 1. TOM HANKS AND MICHAEL KEATON TURNED DOWN PLAYING PHIL.

-Hanks was busy, and figured if he starred in the film audiences would just expect him to become nice because he’s always nice anyway.
-Keaton didn’t understand the script.
-He admitted to regretting the decision.
+Though it's hard to imagine Groundhog Day without Bill Murray, he wasn't the only actor approached to play weatherman Phil Connors.
+Tom Hanks was busy, and figured if he starred in the film audiences would just expect him to become nice because he’s always nice anyway.
+Michael Keaton didn’t understand the script.
+(He later admitted to regretting the decision.)

 2. MULTIPLE CHANGES WERE MADE BETWEEN THE FIRST AND FINAL DRAFTS.

 Danny Rubin wrote the original screenplay, envisioning someone like Kevin Kline for the lead role.
 In Rubin’s version, the movie begins as Phil is living through February 2nd again and using that knowledge to his advantage, without an explanation as to what is going on for the audience to understand right away.
 In the end, Phil killed himself, only to wake up to the same morning again.
 Also in the original ending, Rita revealed that she’s also stuck in an endless time loop.